wesleyem/th57/EPS.md

 ##### If the sprag clutch reengages:

 7. Land as soon as possible

+> Note: Multiple attempts to reengage the sprag clutch are permitted dependent on time and altitude.

 > Caution: After completing the autorotative landing, ensure the twist grip is secured.
 Failure to do so may result in sudden reengagement of the sprag clutch, causing severe damage to the drive system.